qkaren/converse_reading_cmr/README.md

 Notes:
 * The full data extraction pipeline may take 1-5 days, depending on compute power and internet speed;
-* In some rare cases, data extraction output might slightly differ across runs (< 0.1%) due to 503 errors caused by Common Crawl.
+* In some rare cases, data extraction output might have slight differences across runs (< 0.1% of the data) due to 503 errors returned by the Common Crawl server.
 The final version will better handle these rare cases.

 ## Model

-TODO
+We provide code to train and test with the CMR model.